 - Does insurance cover surrogacy?

 As a fertility doctor who specializes in helping intended parents grow their families through surrogacy, one of the most common things I hear is “I don’t know what I don’t know.”
-In other words, even identifying which questions to ask is challenging!
+In other words, even identifying which questions to ask is challenging for many people!

-By the time a patient makes an appointment for a consultation with me at our partner fertility clinic Illume Fertility, they have typically already started researching surrogacy on their own by reading articles online, attending surrogacy conferences, or talking to friends.
-After two decades working in LGBTQ+ family building, here are twelve of the top most common questions that intended parents ask.
+By the time a patient makes an appointment for a consultation with me at our partner clinic Illume Fertility, they have typically begun to research surrogacy on their own by reading articles online, attending surrogacy conferences, or talking to friends.
+But it can be difficult to find comprehensive answers to some questions.
+So let's talk about them!

 General FAQs About Surrogacy